Squares of Savannah, Georgia: Orleans Square

 Orleans Square was laid out in 1815, commemorating General Andrew Jackson's victory at the Battle of New Orleans in January of that year.
 In the center of the square the German Memorial Fountain honors early German immigrants to Savannah.
 Installed in 1989 it commemorates the 250th anniversary of Georgia and of Savannah, as well as the 300th anniversary of the arrival in Philadelphia of 13 Rhenish families.
 Orleans Square is located on Barnard, between Hull and Perry Streets, and is adjacent to the Savannah Civic Center.

 Lafayette Square

 The square contains a fountain commemorating the 250th anniversary of the founding of the Georgia colony, donated by the Colonial Dames of Georgia in 1984, as well as cobblestone sidewalks.

-Adjacent to the square is the Roman Catholic Cathedral Basilica of St. John the Baptist,.
+Adjacent to the square is the Roman Catholic Cathedral Basilica of St. John the Baptist.
 Given this proximity, Lafayette Square features prominently in Savannah's massive Saint Patrick's Day celebrations.
 Water in the fountain is dyed green for the occasion.

 In this area is the museum known as the Flannery O'Connor Childhood Home, which is open to the public.

-Marist Place, the former Marist School for Boys, stands in the southwest tything of the square.
+Marist Place, the former Marist School for Boys, stands in the southwest tithing of the square.

+The square is named for Gilbert du Motier, Marquis de Lafayette, the French hero of the American Revolution who visited Savannah in 1825.